-Vape Shop Robbery In US and Canada
+Vape Shop Robbery, Some Violent, Fatal, Reported Across the US and Canada

 Thieves in the US and Canada have found a new target: vape stores.
 A slew of robberies, taking place over one month, and some caught on camera, have hit five different stores, in the two countries.
 The first vape shop robbery took place in Winnipeg.

 Surveillance footage captured a masked man and woman smashing open the door, and then ransacking the store.
 The man and woman remain at large.
 Similar scenes of masked intruders entering stores after-hours played out in the other robberies.
-One armed robbery, however, became attempted kidnapping and ended with a suspect dead.
+One-armed robbery, however, became attempted kidnapping and ended with a suspect dead.

 Brazen Thieves Start Stealing As Soon As They Enter the Store!